 According to the Office of Juvenile Justice and Delinquency Prevention, the national juvenile arrest rate for murder more than doubled from the mid 1980's to 1993.
-The rate then fell until 2004, when it again increased until reported in 2008.
-In Missouri on the other hand, the rate of youth violence homicides peaked in 2001, fell until 2006 and has risen sharply to a peak in 2009 that is 27% higher than in 2001.
+The rate then fell until 2004, when it again increased until it began to fall again in 2008, which is the last year that national statistics are available.
+In Missouri on the other hand, the rate of youth violence homicides peaked in 2001, fell until 2006 and has since risen sharply to a peak in 2009 that was 27% higher than in 2001.
+Then, this year saw a dramatic 50% decrease in youth violence homicides in Missouri.